jellyfin/jellyfin.org/docs/general/administration/backup-and-restore.md

 Finally, administrative mistakes, normal operation issues (e.g. filling up a disk), or general bit rot can cause corruption or issues that require a backup to be restored.
 It's always better to have one than not.

-There are two ways of backing up your jellyfin data.
-One is with its build in Backup/Restore system and the other is manually.
+There are two ways of backing up your Jellyfin data.
+One is with its built-in Backup/Restore system and the other is manually.

-## Build-in Backup
+## Built-in Backup

-Jellyfins build-in backup system is able to create a backup while your system is online and running as opposed to the manual process that **requires** you to stop jellyfin beforehand.
+Jellyfin's built-in backup system is able to create a backup while your system is online and running, as opposed to the manual process that **requires** you to stop Jellyfin beforehand.
 However in 10.11 we still recommend performing the backup process during a time of low activity and while no scan is currently active.

 ### Create a Backup

-To take a new Backup, enter the Jellyfin Dashboard, open the "Backups" tab and click on the "Create Backup" button.
+To take a new Backup, enter the Jellyfin Dashboard, open the `Backups` tab and click on the `Create Backup` button.
 The popup will now ask you to select what data you want to backup.

 - Database.
 Always enabled.
 Will contain all data from the jellyfin.db or used database provider.
 - Metadata.
 The contents of the metadata folder and depending on your selected options may contain metadata images.